Building a Next.js 15 App with a Supabase Headless CMS

 FOR UPDATE USING (auth.uid() = id);

-CREATE POLICY "Admins can manage all profiles" ON profiles
+CREATE POLICY "Admins manage profiles" ON profiles

 USING (